 Grocery: A New Frontier for Ecommerce vs. Brick and Mortar

 Amazon’s grocery subsidiary and largest brick and mortar sales channel, Whole Foods, recently opened an online-only store.
 The brand converted 6 of their locations to “dark stores” during Coronavirus lockdowns and saw an opportunity to better serve Prime members in Brooklyn with free delivery through a permanent grocery fulfillment center.
 However, Walmart+ may have the upper hand in the grocery delivery market.
-Shoppers who might balk at Whole Foods notoriously high prices can shop Walmart’s low-cost grocery selection and even have a broad selection of home goods, office supplies, and the plethora of options Walmart’s inventory offers — all with a similar same-day delivery promise to Whole Foods.
-Whichever service comes out on top, one thing is clear, with three fold growth in grocery delivery demand year over year in the second quarter, even grocery shopping has undergone a digital transformation.
+Shoppers who might balk at Whole Foods notoriously high prices can shop Walmart’s low-cost grocery selection and even have a broad selection of home goods, office supplies, and more– all with a similar same-day delivery promise to Whole Foods.
+Whichever service comes out on top, one thing is clear, with three fold growth in grocery delivery demand year-over-year in the second quarter, even grocery shopping has undergone a digital transformation.

 The New Power Dynamic for Ecommerce vs. Brick and Mortar

-The distinct advantage of small to mid-sized businesses in this new retail model is flexibility.
-Many small to mid-sized brands are digital natives or are at least nimble enough to pivot quickly in response to a shift in the market.
+The distinct advantage of small to mid-sized businesses in this new retail model is speed and flexibility.
+Many SMB brands are digital natives or are at least nimble enough to pivot quickly in response to market shifts.
 Our recent merchant survey revealed that 77% of merchants made a pivot in their selling strategy in response to COVID-19, and that actually 35% of merchants opened an online store for the first time.
 While some large retailers like Walmart and Target seem to be changing course in time to meet the increased demand for online offerings head-on, other retailers are floundering as their legacy sales channels and fulfillment models are upended.

 Implementing a multichannel selling strategy may seem intimidating for many SMB’s that understand the complexities of inventory management and fulfillment across multiple channels.
 However, as online marketplaces and ecommerce platforms innovate to meet the needs of today’s digital economies, warehouse and inventory management technologies are keeping pace to digitize the day-to-day of supply chain operations.
 The omnichannel sales strategy is not the sole domain of enterprises like Walmart and Amazon, but through constant innovation and the democratization of ecommerce sales tools can be realized by merchants of all sizes.